csound/csound/frontends/nwjs/README.md

 To build on other platforms, you need to install [GCC][gcc] and [Python 2.7][python].

 Install [NW.js][nwjs].
-On Windows, make sure that this is the version for 32 bit CPU architecture.
+On Windows, make sure you get the version built for the CPU architecture of the version of Csound that you need to use.
+The default should now be x64.

 Install [Node.js][https://nodejs.org/en/].
-On Windows, make sure that this is the version for 32 bit CPU architecture.
+On Windows, make sure you get the version built for the CPU architecture of the version of Csound that you need to use.
+The default should now be x64.

 From the Node.js command prompt, execute `npm install nw-gyp` to install the build tool for NW.js addons.
-See [nw-gyp][] for more information.
+See [nw-gyp][http://docs.nwjs.io/en/v0.13.0-rc2/For%20Users/Advanced/Use%20Native%20Node%20Modules/] for more information.

-From the io.js command prompt, execute `nw-gyp configure --version <version number of NW.js>` to configure the build tool for your version of NW.js.
-The version number is printed on the default window of the NW.js `nw` program.

-Set an environment variable named `CSOUND_HOME` that points to the root directory of your Csound installation.
+Set an environment variable named `CSOUND_HOME` that points to the root directory of your Csound build directory.
 Or, it may be necessary to modify binding.gyp to reflect the installed locations of the Csound header files and shared libraries on your system.

-In the `csound/frontends/nwjs` directory, execute `nw-gyp build` to build `csound.node`.
+In the `csound/frontends/nwjs` directory, execute `nw-gyp rebuild --target=0.13.0-rc1 --arch=x64` (or, --arch=x86) to build `csound.node`.
 If the build messages end with `ok`, then the build succeeded.

 ## INSTALLING